By Iva Ralica

 9. OLDTIMER MUSEUM ŠARDI

-In addition, traditional tools, old weapons and historical object used in everyday life can be found here.
+In addition, traditional tools, old weapons and historical objects used in everyday life can be found here.

 10. OLD BLACKSMITHS FORGE